philippkeller/blog-random-howtos/source/_posts/How-to-streamline-cd-ripping-without-tagging-track-data.md

 - the genre (line 8)
 - the handling of special characters for the album directory name (line 15)
 - the hostname/directory of your NAS
+- the updating of the music library (line 23.
+For Sonos there's [soco](https://github.com/SoCo/SoCo), an awesome python library.
+If you want to use that you'd need to `pip install soco` first)

 Btw: the script can be run in parallel, i.e. when the first cd is finished ripping and the aac encoding runs you can insert the next disc and start the script again.